QR3.7.1 The Curious Case of Quantum Spin

 QR3.5.1 Hidden Variables?

-Einstein, like Newton, expected light particles to follow one path from source to screen, so when the data favored quantum theory, that waves interfere then hit the screen at a random point, he had two options: either quantum theory was wrong or the physical causes were unknown:
+Einstein, like Newton, expected light particles to follow a fixed path from source to screen, so when quantum theory said that each photon hits the screen at a random point chosen from what was possible, there were two options: either quantum theory was wrong or there were hidden physical causes:

 “This is the fundamental problem: either quantum mechanics is incomplete and needs to be completed by a theory of hidden quantities, or it is complete and then the collapse of the wave function must be made physically plausible.
 This dilemma has not been solved until today, but on the contrary has become more and more critical.”
 (Audretsch, 2004), p73.